High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

 Ultimately, the fidelity reported here is the result of study of the relevant atom-photon interaction physics, and mitigation of a previously unreported depumping mechanism under simultaneous trap and probe illumination.
 We find that the remaining infidelity from off-resonant scattering of trap and probe light is sufficiently low to enable an order of magnitude improvement over previously published low-loss readout of alkali atoms in optical tweezers.
-In conjunction with the high atom retention enabled by adaptive detection, this result alludes to promise of near-term detection suitable for fault tolerant operation and the possibility of non-disruptive mid circuit measurement for error detecting/correcting algorithms.
-This work represents an important step towards building scalable, high-performance quantum information processors and quantum sensors out of alkali-metal atoms trapped in optical tweezer traps.
+In conjunction with the high atom retention enabled by adaptive detection, this result alludes to promise of near-term detection suitable for fault tolerant operation and the possibility of non-disruptive mid circuit measurement for error detecting or correcting algorithms.
+This work represents an important step towards building scalable, high-performance quantum information processors and quantum sensors out of alkali-metal atoms trapped in optical tweezers.

-We thank Ivan Deutsch, Vikas Buchemmavari, Justin Schultz, and Paul Parazzoli for helpful discussions.
+We thank Paul Parazzoli, Ivan Deutsch, Justin Schultz, and Vikas Buchemmavari for helpful discussions.
 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA0003525.
 This paper describes objective technical results and analysis.
 Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.
-SAND2022-7170 O
+SAND2022-10823 O